LOGbinder for SQL Server is a small, efficient Windows service that runs on any Windows server

 security logs with your log management application, SQL audit events will automatically

-LOGbinder SQL's design helps you fulfill separation of duty and audit trail
+LOGbinder for SQL Server's design helps you fulfill separation of duty and audit trail

 integrity requirements by quickly getting audit events off the system where they